Plant-Root-Soil-Interactions-Modelling/CPlantBox/README.md

 # Folder sructure

-`/modelparameter`		Plant parameter files
+`/modelparameter`		Plant parameter files\
 `/src`			CPlantBox C++ codes\
 `/test`   Python tests for all CPlantBox classes\
-`/tutorial` 		learn to use CPlantBox\
+`/tutorial` 		learn to use CPlantBox

 # Code documentation

 Create the documentation by running doxygen in the folder
 $ doxygen doxy_config

-The documentation should now be located in the folder /doc
+The documentation will be located in the folder /doc

 # Examples